Trend-Aware Multi-Task Learning for Short-Term Energy Forecasting: CaReTS Framework

 In our implementation, the uncertainty-based task weights are modelled through their logarithmic counterparts ($\log \sigma_i^2$) to improve numerical stability and allow unconstrained gradient-based optimization.
 Specifically, each ($\log \sigma_i^2$) is treated as a learnable parameter, and the corresponding task weight is derived via exponential transformation.
 Accordingly, the overall loss function for architecture (a) and (b) are reformulated as:

-This formulation integrates both adaptive loss weighting and uncertainty regularization, allowing the model to automatically calibrate the relative importance of each subtask throughout training.
-As a result, the CaReTS framework achieves improved robustness and predictive performance in multi-step time series forecasting, while preserving interpretability by explicitly modelling task-specific uncertainty.
+This formulation integrates adaptive loss weighting with uncertainty regularization, allowing the model to adjust the relative importance of each subtask during training.
+It provides an alternative to manually fixed task weights and helps reduce sensitivity to differences in task scales.
+In this work, its practical effect is evaluated by comparing adaptive weighting with fixed-weight multi-task learning and single-task learning in Section \ref{sec:4.4}.

 It should be noted that two stabilization strategies are used here to prevent pathological solutions (e.g., the model assigning arbitrarily large uncertainty to minimize its contribution).
 On the one hand, each log-variance parameter is softly regularized by an additional penalty term added to the total loss.
 On the other hand, during training, the log-variance values are constrained within a bounded range $[-10, 10]$ via clamping.
 These mechanisms jointly help stabilize uncertainty learning and avoid degenerate minima.